TanHop13/AppDraftingCourseOutlines/README.md

 # AppDraftingSubjectOutlines
 The steps run the project for APIs

-Cloning the project
-Openning projects
+Cloning the project, Openning projects
 Reinstalling the libraries: pip install -r requirements.txt Checking database in settings.py and creating an empty database Executing the migrations: python manage.py migrate